Dynamical tunnelling with ultracold atoms in magnetic microtraps: Introduction

 \section{Introduction}

-One of the most significant features of dilute gas Bose-Einstein condensates (BECs) is their macroscopic coherence, which leads to their ability to display well-known textbook examples of quantum mechanics on a macroscopic scale.
-Examples include matter-wave interference \cite{Andrews1997b} and quantum tunnelling \cite{Albiez2005a}.
-A familiar form of quantum tunnelling {occurs in a} time-independent spatially symmetric double-well potential.
+Tunnelling is one of the ubiquitous features of wave mechanics.
+A familiar example of quantum tunnelling of a single particle occurs in a time-independent spatially symmetric double-well potential.
 A quantum particle initially located in one of the wells with an energy below the maximum of the potential barrier between the wells will tunnel between them, despite this being classically forbidden (see, for instance, Ref.~\cite{Cohen}).
 However, tunnelling is a more general phenomenon that can be observed in situations involving other types of symmetries and barriers.

-In this paper we are interested in non-integrable systems, i.e. Hamiltonian systems with more degrees of freedom than constants of motion.
+In this paper we are interested in dynamical tunnelling in classically non-integrable systems, i.e. Hamiltonian systems with more degrees of freedom than constants of motion.
 The {classical} dynamics of such systems is known to exhibit chaotic features \cite{Lichtenberg}.
 However, for a Hamiltonian of the form $H_0+\epsilon V$ where $H_0$ is integrable and $\epsilon V$ is a sufficiently small chaos-inducing perturbation (a quasi-integrable system), some constants of motion are locally conserved leading to the formation of so-called ``Kolmogorov-Arnol'd-Moser (KAM) tori'' \cite{Lichtenberg}.
 Within these tori the dynamics of the system is still regular.
 Poincar\'e surfaces of sections of such systems show characteristic patterns of seas of chaos surrounding islands of regular motion [see for instance Fig.~\ref{fig-Poinc}(d)].

 While particles cannot classically escape {the regions bound by the} KAM tori, quantum mechanical particles are able to tunnel through KAM barriers to symmetry-related islands \cite{Reichl}.
 Due to the similarities with spatial tunnelling in double-wells and the dynamical origin of the barrier the quantum particle crosses, this phenomenon was named \emph{dynamical tunnelling} by Davis and Heller~\cite{Davis1981}.